tomizechsterson/blog/data/projects/godot-asteroids.md

 Update 8/1/2023: I've discovered console errors on both initial and current versions which I believe can cause the engine to freeze.
 It's been added to the fairly large list of things to look into with this game.

+- Arrow keys move your ship left and right
+- Space bar fires a laser
+- Esc exits the game

 ### Release Notes

+##### 08-08-2023

+- Added ability to exit the game during gameplay and on the game over screen

 ##### 07-01-2023